f0ur3y3s/ratatouille/README.md

 - Create tunnels through specified clients to a target

 The C2 server will be created with cli or raylib.

+The implant is named `Linguini`, capable of installing as a service to beacon out at intervals.

+## TODO

+- Find a suitable unit test framework

 ## Building